isabella232/integrations-learn.en/help/integrations/tutorials/rtcdp-target/mobile-sdk-and-target-destination.md

 badgeIntegration: label="Integration" type="positive"
 ---

-# Integrate Real-Time CDP and Target with Web SDK and Target destination
+# Integrate Real-Time CDP and Target with Mobile SDK and Target destination

+>[!IMPORTANT]
+>
+>When integrating with Mobile SDK, Target must be implemented using the Adobe Journey Optimizer - Decisioning extension.

 ## Next-hit personalization with Adobe Real-Time CDP and Adobe Target